Read, Publish, and Review

 AGU’s books program aims to publish up to 20 books per year across the breadth of Earth and space science topics by leading researchers from around the world.

-Learn more about AGU’s publications and policies, and find out how to be an author, reviewer, or editor.
+Learn more about AGU’s publications and policies, Diversity, Equity, Inclusion, and Accessibility statement, and find out how to be an author, reviewer, or editor.

-Earth and Space Science Open Archive (ESSOAr) - Preprint server
+Earth and Space Science – Open Access [submit]

 Radio Science [submit]

 Space Weather – Open Access [submit]

 Tectonics [submit] [Tectonics Data Sharing Guidance]

 Water Resources Research – Open Access starting January 2024 [submit]

 Journal of Geophysical Research: Biogeosciences [submit] [JGR: Biogeosciences Data Sharing Guidance]